 Download and Install the Fn CLI

-From a terminal type the following:
+Or, alternatively for Linux/Unix/MacOS from a terminal type the following:

 curl -LSs https://raw.githubusercontent.com/fnproject/cli/master/install | sh